The 17 Biggest Oscar Nomination Shockers

 The movies that were overlooked completely

-Here’s a list of movies that we wish had shown up in at least one race on nomination morning: Never Rarely Sometimes Always, First Cow, Let Them All Talk, Miss Juneteenth, The 40-Year-Old Version, The Invisible Man, The Assistant, Palm Springs, French Exit, and, of course, the year’s greatest masterpiece, Barb and Star Go to Vista Del Mar.
+Here’s a list of movies that we wish had shown up in at least one race on nomination morning: Never Rarely Sometimes Always, First Cow, Let Them All Talk, Miss Juneteenth, The 40-Year-Old Version, The Invisible Man, The Assistant, Palm Springs, Supernova, Ammonite, French Exit, and, of course, the year’s greatest masterpiece, Barb and Star Go to Vista Del Mar.
 (Best Original Song wishes it had one of the Barb and Star bops.)